Taxpayer Options to Make Peace with the IRS

 When it comes to filing your own federal taxes, getting it wrong can lead to some serious consequences, including civil or criminal charges.

 You may expose yourself to penalties if the Internal Revenue Service (IRS) finds your mistakes, says Bryan Skarlatos of Kostelanetz & Fink.
-Civil penalties are usually equal to 20 percent of the tax you should have paid.
+Civil penalties are usually equal to 20 percent of the [full amount] you should have paid.
 “It can add up,” Skarlatos adds.

 The good news?
-If you do want to proactively fix a negligent mistake, you can file a qualified amended return, or QAR.
+If you do want to proactively fix a negligent mistake in your tax record, the IRS offers a “qualified amended return or QAR.
 “It eliminates the possibility of civil penalties,” he says.

 But that won’t cover a person who knowingly filed incorrectly within a tax year.
 Willful errors on your taxes can result in criminal prosecution, jail time, or the civil fraud penalty, which is equal to 75 percent of the tax you avoided.